CMe3z/C-and-Cpp/README.md

-# DB-Design-SQL
+# C-and-CPP
-Database Design &amp; SQL
+C and C++

-This is a collection of coursework and assignment projects that were completed in the Seneca CPD Program database design and SQL courses:
+This is a collection of coursework and assignment projects that were completed in the Seneca CPD Program C and C++ courses:

-- DBS201 - Database Design and SQL<br/>
+- IPC144 - Introduction To Programming Using C<br/>
-- DBS301 - Database Design II and SQL Using Oracle<br/>
+- OOP244 - Introduction to Object Oriented Programming using C++<br/>
 - ...